 Any Amount of Books: Rare books, first editions, modern literature, art, poetry, scholarly/academic books, antiquarian, leather bound sets, general stock.
 If I am not wrong the printing section it’s downstairs.
 In 56 Charing Cross Road anyamountofbooks.com/

-Henry Pordes Books: Arts, cinema and theatre.
-Look for books at your right when entering in the shop.
+Henry Pordes Books: Arts, cinema, and theatre.
+Look for books on your right when entering the shop.
 In 58-60 Charing Cross Road henrypordesbooks.com

 Quinto Bookshop: At your right, really cheap books.
 The ground floor is home to Francis Edwards Antiquarian Booksellers, specialists in rare and antiquarian books since 1855.
 At 72 Charing Cross Road quintobookshop.co.uk